 In 2008 I met Paul Stenshoel while looking for a space for my wife Kimberly’s jewelry shop.
 Paul and I shared a joy for renovation and an appreciation for grassroots reform.
 By this time Paul had renovated the upstairs from a rubble strewn shell to usable studios and beautiful living spaces, an amazing transformation.

 After renovating a store and office for Kimberly’s jewelry business, I turned my attention to the great hall.
 Paul gifted the room to me on the understanding that I would take on his vision of it being a coffee shop of some sort.
-Paul and I agreed on a general floor plan and began renovations in 2009.
+Paul and I agreed on a general floor plan and we began renovations in 2009.
 The great hall had damage to the ceiling and walls in several places including a two foot hole in the crown molding, a four foot hole in one of the pillars, and a missing capital.
 The great hall needed new bathrooms, ceiling lights, doors, window replacement, floor repair, carpeting, emergency lighting, a stage, etc.

 In total it took Paul and I, three and a half years to turn the space into a historically styled, usable coffee shop.
 The renovation of the coffee shop and building as a whole is ongoing.
 We repeat the mantra, “We’ll never be done…what’s next?”